skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Refactored some internal code/naming to make things easier to understand!
+- Improved loading of `request._values` earlier and with some possibility to guess in external page mode.
+This means we can gain access to values much earlier in the form lifecycle!
+Potentially solves a chicken+egg scenario where an input relies on its previously submitted/stored value!
+- Removed some ancient code that was passing `(view, submit, values)` to a ton of functions.
+It was from a time where forme was potentially going to allow multiple methods of submit!
+Have now cleaned up how the request is created so we know early if a form is for submit or for view!
+- Removed the need for separate `_view` and `_submit` flags in request
+- Added some more request validation flag helpers
+- Improved page url generation
+- Fixed external pages added via configuration, actually getting added as internal pages!
+- Added deep cloning for various internal objects.
+- Added some more tests for page journey validation.
+- Improved all tests to pump through a single form command runner.
+- Added `form.getPageWithName()`.
+- Added `form.forceFail()` for forcing the form to fail validation!
+- Changed `form.getUrl()` (and internal url creation for all elements) so that "better" cleaner urls are generated.
+For example now the page is in charge of generating its own url, this way external pages can ommit the page querystring!
+- Fixed issue with `form.getUrl()` not properly setting the correct page querystring  details!
 - Added `component.placeholder()` to pass on to exposed inputs.
 - Added `component.autoComplete()` to pass on to exposed inputs.
 - Added `vars.hidden` to input template vars.
 This allows us to manually detect if a user has specified an input as hidden, even if the calculated type different!